mong01/Adeptus-Mechanicus-FW-Battlescribe/readme.txt

 IF THERE ARE ANY RULES THAT AREN'T EXPLAINED, MAKE SURE TO CHECK THE REFERENCES IN THE CONFIGURATION CATEGORY OR THE SELECTION RULES.
+THIS HOMEBREW USES A FAIR AMOUNT OF SELECTION RULES, MAKE SURE TO CHECK IF A UNIT HAS THEM.

 Place these files in C:\Users\YourName\BattleScribe\data\Warhammer 40,000 9th Edition.
 Appears next to Adeptus Mechanicus in BattleScribe.
 Currently added units are: